Alan Ford (comics): Yugoslavia

 Brixy died in 1984, marking in many ways the end of an era for Alan Ford in Yugoslavia.
 Even the comic book's creator Max Bunker acknowledged Brixy's contributions to its popularity in Yugoslavia, praising him as "one of the rare translators who successfully depicted the black satire of the Alan Fords story and drawings".
 The edition continued after Brixy's death, eventually ending in 1992 with the outbreak of the Yugoslav Wars.

 After the breakup of Yugoslavia, Borgis picked up the publishing rights for the Croatian market, keeping the original series title Alan Ford Superstrip.
 Maverick from Kraljevo initially started publishing for the Serbian market, and the comic was in 2003 picked up by Color Press Group from Novi Sad.
 In the 2000s, the original episodes in Brixy's translation have been republished by Strip-agent in Croatia, under the title Alan Ford Klasik, again with great success and high circulation.
 Strip-agent is also publishing Alan Ford Extra (new Italian episodes), and Priče broja 1 (Number One's Stories).

 In 1994 a play titled Alan Ford written by Mirjana Lazić and directed by Kokan Mladenović was staged at Teatar T in Belgrade.
 The play was an original story with most of the characters present, largely based on issue #30 ("The Bearded Gang"), but with numerous references to other episodes and characters.
 The play was performed in Croatian, as used by Brixy.
 In 2002 Radio Belgrade produced a radio drama based on the play.

+In 2025 a comedy titled "Alan Ford" directed by Mario Kovač was staged in Kerempuh Theatre in Zagreb.
+The play was huge success and sold out show for months in advance.

 In 2014 in Sarajevo, the Italian Embassy in Bosnia and Herzegovina organized the exhibition "Alan Ford in Bosnia and Herzegovina: yesterday and today", as part of the Month of Italian Culture in Bosnia Herzegovina festival.